Reproducibility in the Control of Autonomous Mobility-on-Demand Systems: Algorithms for AMoD Control

 \subsubsection{Imitation learning}

-In offline \gls{abk:rl}, training is conducted using pre-collected trajectories, which consist of historical state-action pairs.
-When there are guarantees regarding the quality of these actions, the agent can be trained directly to learn the mapping from the states to actions.
-This supervised learning process is known as imitation learning ~\cite{hussein2017imitation}.
-For \gls{abk:amod} control, these quality guarantees often stem from solutions based on optimization models or well-designed heuristics~\cite{baty2024combinatorial}.
-While optimization models can offer guarantees of optimality, they are typically intractable for real-time control in large networks.
-Imitation learning aims to capture the structural patterns of optimal solutions derived from optimization models by training agents to reproduce these decisions during online operation, thus avoiding computationally intensive optimization procedures.
+In offline \gls{abk:rl}, training uses pre-collected trajectories of state–action pairs.
+When these actions are known to be high quality, the agent can be trained in a supervised fashion to map states to actions, a process known as imitation learning~\cite{hussein2017imitation}.
+In \gls{abk:amod}, such guarantees typically come from optimization-based solutions or carefully designed heuristics~\cite{baty2024combinatorial}.
+While optimization models may offer optimality guarantees, they are often intractable for real-time control in large networks; imitation learning seeks to distill the structural patterns of these solutions into a policy that can be executed efficiently online, avoiding repeated optimization.